-Reach back at hotel by late evening.
-Overnight stay will be at hotel in Delhi.
+Reach back at the hotel by late evening.
+Overnight stay will be at the hotel in Delhi.

 Meals: Breakfast & Dinner

-After breakfast at the hotel, check-out and transfer to Delhi Train Station.
+After breakfast at the hotel, check-out, and transfer to Delhi Train Station.
 Board the morning superfast train for Gwalior.
-A historic city founded by king Surajesan, Gwalior is galore with beautiful monuments, palaces and temples, giving this city a quaint charm which shouts of its glorious past.
+A historic city founded by king Surajesan, Gwalior is galore with beautiful monuments, palaces, and temples, giving this city a quaint charm that shouts of its glorious past.
 Being a historic city where one of India's most eminent royalty once resided, Gwalior is full of palaces and glorious temples.

 Reach Gwalior by noon.
 The private car will pick you from Gwalior Train Station and transfer to the hotel for check-in.
 In the afternoon head out to explore Gwalior.
-Visit Gwalior fort, which is one of the largest forts in India and gives a panoramic view of the entire city.
-Important buildings housed inside are Gurjari Mahal and Man mandir.
+Visit Gwalior Fort, which is one of the largest forts in India and gives a panoramic view of the entire city.
+Important buildings housed inside are Gurjari Mahal and Man Mandir.
 This fort is built on a steep hill called Gopachal.
 Visit Sahastrabahu Temple also called the Sas-Bahu Mandir.
-Then visit Sun Temple & Tomb of Tansen, tomb of a renowned classical musician from medieval time.
+Then visit Sun Temple & Tomb of Tansen, the tomb of a renowned classical musician from medieval times.

-Reach back at hotel by evening.
-Overnight stay will be at hotel in Gwalior.
+Reach back at the hotel by evening.
+Overnight stay will be at the hotel in Gwalior.

-After breakfast at the hotel, check-out and transfer to Khajuraho is one of the most popular tourist destinations in Madhya Pradesh state of India.
+After breakfast at the hotel, check-out and transfer to Khajuraho are one of the most popular tourist destinations in the Madhya Pradesh state of India.
 It is renowned for its ancient temples that display some of the finest art in the world.
-These temples depict various forms like meditation, spiritual teachings, kinship, wrestling, royalty and most significantly, erotic art.
-The temples consist of stunning displays of fine sculptures and exceptional architectural skill, making them one of the UNESCO World Heritage Sites in India.
+These temples depict various forms like meditation, spiritual teachings, kinship, wrestling, royalty, and most significantly, erotic art.
+The temples consist of stunning displays of fine sculptures and exceptional architectural skills, making them one of the UNESCO World Heritage Sites in India.

 Reach Khajuraho by early evening.
-Check in at hotel and relax.
-Evening is at your leisure.
-Overnight stay will be at hotel in Khajuraho.
+Check-in at the hotel and relax.
+The evening is at your leisure.
+Overnight stay will be at the hotel in Khajuraho.

 Reach back hotel by evening.
-Overnight stay will be at hotel in Khajuraho.
+Overnight stay will be at the hotel in Khajuraho.

 Reach back at the hotel by evening.
 Dinner & overnight stay will be at the hotel in Orchha.